mcclure/emily/doc/tutorial.md

 ## What is Emily?

-Emily is an attempt to get the power and flexibility of functional programming languages-- things like ML, with things like higher-order functions and user-defined operators-- while retaining the abilities and ease of use of a dynamic object-oriented language.
+Emily is an attempt to get the power and flexibility of functional programming languages — things like ML, with things like higher-order functions and user-defined operators — while retaining the abilities and ease of use of a dynamic object-oriented language.
 It does this by modeling all operations as chains of function applications, approximating traditional programming language operators as macros that construct those applications, and adding some builtins that support OO style.